-- Headteacher must ensure that an appropriate ECF-based induction is in place for the ECT and submit induction plans to the appropriate body before the start of induction. - Induction Tutor should support the headteacher in planning an ECF-based induction as required and ensure that mentor and ECT are aware of the plans for an ECF-based induction. - Mentor will work collaboratively with the ECT and other colleagues involved in the ECT's induction within the same school to help ensure the ECT receives a high quality ECF-based induction programme.

-Appropriate bodies will review the school's plan prior to the start of induction to ensure appropriate provision is in place for the ECT from the start.
-The appropriate body will notify the Teaching Regulation Agency of the induction type the school has chosen.
+- Headteacher must ensure that an appropriate ITTECF-based induction is in place for the ECT and submit induction plans to the appropriate body before the start of induction. - Induction Tutor should support the headteacher in planning an ITTECF-based induction as required and ensure that mentor and ECT are aware of the plans for an ITTECF-based induction. - Mentor will work collaboratively with the ECT and other colleagues involved in the ECT's induction within the same school to help ensure the ECT receives a high quality ITTECF-based induction programme. - Appropriate bodies will formerly review the school's plan prior to the start of induction to ensure appropriate provision is in place for the ECT from the start and at two further points throughout the 2 year induction period.

-ECF fidelity checks formally take place at five points over the induction period:
+ITTECF fidelity checks formally take place at three points over the induction period: